Professional Learning Communities (PLCs)

 The following protocols and resources are based on the research of DuFour et. al in the book Learning by Doing (2016).
-While engaging in DuFour’s four questions is expected for all PLCs, the following resources are optional tools.
+While engaging in the four critical questions is expected for all PLCs, the following resources are optional tools.
 Schools may use their own forms that contain the four key questions.

 PLC Agenda (Google Sheets) - This spreadsheet includes a tab for each unit of the year so that notes can be kept all in one place.

-PLC Agenda A (Google Doc) - This document guides PLCs through the four questions and keeps notes from one unit on each document.
+PLC Agenda (Google Doc) - This document guides PLCs through the four questions and keeps notes from one unit on each document.

 Notes-At-A-Glance (choose one):

 PLC Notes-at-a-Glance (Google Sheets) - This spreadsheet includes a tab for each PLC to share brief notes about their work with colleagues and building leaders, all in one place.

 PLC Notes-at-a-Glance (Google Doc) - This document includes space for three PLCs to share brief notes about their work with colleagues and building leaders.

 PLC Self-Assessment Rubric - This document can be used by teams to reflect on their practice.